psychosk/senseutils/README.md

 		You can simulate events such as :
 			- manually switching on or off the load connected to the smart plug

-It maintains full connectivity with the cloud and prints out what RESTFUL web service calls it is making or what data it may be sending down a websocket connection.

 To startup the simulator, you need to execute hubDevice.js with the following arguments:
 i)   userID (which you can obtain by registering for an account through the website) ii)  gatewayMAC (any freeform string for now)